Usually, you will go to the doctor for your appointment, although sometimes they may come out to your home if your child is very poorly.

 The appointment will probably be fairly short, and it can help to prepare for this so that you can provide the doctor with the relevant information.
 Below are some tips that may be helpful:

-- You may like to write a list or some notes about the things you'd like to mention to the doctor, in order to help you remember.
+- You may like to write a list or some notes about the things you'd like to mention to the doctor.

 - Try to think back to when you or your child first noticed changes or symptoms and if they have changed or worsened.